adamlilith/fasterRaster/README.md

 ```
 <img src="geomorphon_barplot.png"/>

-We can see that flat areas are a bit more common closer to rivers, whereas slopes are less common.
+We can see that flat areas are a bit more common closer to rivers, whereas slopes are less common, although this is probably driven mostly by the rivers in the southern, flatter part of the region.

 And that's how it's done!
 You can do almost anything in `fasterRaster`  you can do with `terra`.
 The examples above do not show the advantage of `fasterRaster` because the they do not use in large-in-memory/large-on-disk spatial datasets.
 For very large datasets, `fasterRaster` can be much faster!
 For example, for a large raster (many cells), the `distance()` function in `terra` can take many days to run and even crash `R`, whereas in `fasterRaster`, it could take just a few minutes or hours.